cipher11-cyber/cipher11-cyber/README.md

 ---
 Everything i learned and the tools i learned before my way to earning CERTICATES is in the next section.
-Most of the stuffs in the next section that is called (BEGINNER HACKING) is beginner beacuse is mostly attacking and yh but everyone starts from somewhere so i decided to share it.
+Most of the stuffs in the next section that is called (BEGINNER HACKING/SUMMARY) is beginner beacuse is mostly attacking and yh but everyone starts from somewhere so i decided to share it.